 She lives near Bend, so she knew just where we should go.
 She took us out to Smith Rock State Park, and I thought we were in heaven!
 Smith Rock has gorgeous, sweeping views, high cliffs, deep canyons with a gorgeous blue river running through, hiking, trails, and tons of adventurous rock climbers and slack liners.
 Have you heard of slack lining?
 Goodness gracious, do I have some crazy photos to show you!
 Keep scrolling to see. :)

 Here we are!
 Niki grew up in Auburn too!
-You may remember me sharing photos from her wedding, photos when we randomly met up at the beach and realized we had rented condos two doors down from each other, and these family photos I took for Christmas cards several years ago.
+You may remember me sharing photos from when we randomly met up at the beach and realized we had rented condos two doors down from each other.

 And of course Kevin was there too! :)